A New Grounded Partition Identity of Type $D_4^{(3)}$: Difference conditions

-In this section, we will use the combinatorial character formula of Dousse--Konan \cite{DK22} (see Theorem \ref{thm:KMN2coloured} in the Preliminaries) on the perfect crystal of exceptional type corresponding to the level 1 irreducible representation of highest weight $\Lambda_0$ of the twisted affine Kac--Moody algebra $\mathfrak{g}=G_2^{(2)}$.
-This crystal was explicitly constructed in \cite{KMOY07} by Kashiwara, Misra, Okado and Yamada, as shown in Figure \ref{fig:G2perfectcrystal} below.
+We will use this combinatorial character formula on the perfect crystal corresponding to the level 1 irreducible representation of highest weight $\Lambda_0$ of $\mathfrak{g}$.
+This crystal was explicitly constructed by Kashiwara, Misra, Okado and Yamada~\cite{KMOY07}, shown in Figure~\ref{fig:G2perfectcrystal}, where the $1$\nobreakdash-arrows are coloured blue, the $2$-arrows are coloured red, and the $0$-arrows are coloured green.

-The finite part of $\mathbb{B}$, obtained by removing the 0-arrows, corresponds to the 7-dimensional standard representation of the finite simple Lie algebra $G_2$, along with a copy of the trivial representation at the vertex $\Psi$.
-The vertex labels are taken directly from \cite{KMOY07} and are motivated by the tableau model for finite $\mathfrak{g}_2$-crystals (see \cite{KM94} by Kang and Misra).